Cyber Security Books

 – Quantum computation and post-quantum cryptography

-– About various vulnerabilities by examining numerous code examples and use cases
+– Information about various security vulnerabilities based on many code examples and use cases

-– How to choose the best algorithm or protocol and ask vendors the right questions
+– How to choose the best algorithm or protocol and ask the right questions to the providers

-Each chapter includes a discussion of common implementation mistakes using real-world examples and details what could go wrong and how to avoid these pitfalls.
+Each chapter discusses common implementation errors using real-world examples.
+This also explains what can go wrong and how to avoid these pitfalls.

-Whether you’re a seasoned practitioner or a beginner looking to dive into the field, Serious Cryptography will provide a complete survey of modern encryption and its applications.
+Whether you are a seasoned practitioner or a beginner seeking to immerse yourself in the field, Serious Cryptography gives you a complete overview of modern encryption and its applications.